'Sherlock' star Benedict Cumberbatch is now one of Hollywood's hottest properties.

 Cumberbatch agrees: "In the first film you see Kirk as a teenager becoming a young man, earning the chair and the respect of his peers, but this is about something beyond that; caring for his whole crew and becoming a father to them."
 He said Pine gives a "grown-up" performance this time around.

 Despite a similar budget to the first film, we're promised 'Into Darkness' will feel significantly more expansive than its predecessor, with 40 minutes now filmed in IMAX.
-They've also pushed the 3D conversion process "beyond its limits", according to Burk.
+They've also pushed the 3D conversion process "beyond its limits" according to Bryan.

 An early scene we saw that showed Kirk and Bones (Karl Urban) running away from alien tribesmen amongst bright red vegetation used the format impressively.
 Several audience members (not us, obviously) ducked as arrows sped towards the screen.